Graph homomorphism: Examples

 Some scheduling problems can be modeled as a question about finding graph homomorphisms.
 As an example, one might want to assign workshop courses to time slots in a calendar so that two courses attended by the same student are not too close to each other in time.
 The courses form a graph G, with an edge between any two courses that are attended by some common student.
 The time slots form a graph H, with an edge between any two slots that are distant enough in time.
 For instance, if one wants a cyclical, weekly schedule, such that each student gets their workshop courses on non-consecutive days, then H would be the complement graph of C7.
 A graph homomorphism from G to H is then a schedule assigning courses to time slots, as specified.
 To add a requirement saying that, e.g., no single student has courses on both Friday and Monday, it suffices to remove the corresponding edge from H.

 A simple frequency allocation problem can be specified as follows: a number of transmitters in a wireless network must choose a frequency channel on which they will transmit data.
 To avoid interference, transmitters that are geographically close should use channels with frequencies that are far apart.
 If this condition is approximated with a single threshold to define 'geographically close' and 'far apart', then a valid channel choice again corresponds to a graph homomorphism.
 It should go from the graph of transmitters G, with edges between pairs that are geographically close, to the graph of channels H, with edges between channels that are far apart.
-While this model is rather simplified, it does admit some flexibility: transmitter pairs that are not close but could interfere because of geographical features can added to the edges of G. Those that do not communicate at the same time can be removed from it.
+While this model is rather simplified, it does admit some flexibility: transmitter pairs that are not close but could interfere because of geographical features can be added to the edges of G. Those that do not communicate at the same time can be removed from it.
 Similarly, channel pairs that are far apart but exhibit harmonic interference can be removed from the edge set of H.

 In each case, these simplified models display many of the issues that have to be handled in practice.
 Constraint satisfaction problems, which generalize graph homomorphism problems, can express various additional types of conditions (such as individual preferences, or bounds on the number of coinciding assignments).
 This allows the models to be made more realistic and practical.